island-is/island.is/README.md

 ### Generate a component

-Run `yarn generate @nrwl/react:component MyComponent --project=island-ui` to generate a new component in island-ui.
+Run `yarn generate @nrwl/react:component MyComponent --project=island-ui-core` to generate a new component in island-ui-core.

 ### Generate an application